LoveGame: Recording and composition

 "LoveGame" was recorded at Record Plant Studios and Chalice Recording Studios, both in Hollywood, California.
 Along with the production work of the track, RedOne also contributed to its background vocals, instrumentation, programming, audio engineering and recording.
 Other personnel involved in creating the final version of the song included Robert Orton who did the audio mixing, and Gene Grimaldi who mastered the song at Oasis Mastering in Burbank, California.

-Musically, "LoveGame" is an uptempo synth-pop and electro-R&B song.
+Musically, "LoveGame" is an uptempo synth-pop, dance-pop, and electro-R&B song.
 According to Kerri Mason of Billboard, the composition has a vibe of the New York downtown musical scene, but has a more mainstream appeal to it, making it perfect for radio, "without losing its smut and sass".
 The song does not have a massive sound like previous single "Poker Face", nor has a big melody like subsequent single, "Paparazzi".
 Instead the composition of the song is electro-R&B, consisting of big beats and a number of hooks, with Gaga repeating the word "huh!" from time to time.

 Gaga explained that the lyrics of "LoveGame" were clear about what the song is all about.
 She thought that the lyrics portrayed a powerful message about love, fame, and sexuality which was the central theme of The Fame.
 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "LoveGame" is set in the time signature of common time and is composed in the key of B minor with a moderate tempo of 104 beats per minute.
 Gaga's vocal range spans from B_{3} to G_{5}.
 It follows in the chord progression of Bm–Em–D–Bm–Em–D in the first two verse and chorus while progressing as Bm–Em–Bm–Em in the intermediate verse before the final chorus.